dadecoza/z80-to-mpf/README.md

-# Convert .z80 files to Micro-Professor MPF-1 files
+# Converts .z80 files to Micro-Professor MPF-1 load files

 ## z80_to_mpf.py
 ### This is a Python script that takes a .z80 file as an argument and creates two output files ...